-Finally, another interesting issue concerns whether and how convergence rate is affected by separately modifying β or n_b while keeping the βn_b product constant.
-In Figures 9 and 10, the average convergence rate and its standard deviation are plotted against the product βn_b .
-Each figure displays two curves, one corresponding to varying n_b , while keeping β constant ($\beta = 20$), and the other corresponding to varying β , while keeping n_b constant ($n_b = 4$).
-Although average convergence rate seems not to be influenced by β and n_b separately, especially for higher values of their product, the choice of β and n_b seems to affect the standard deviation of convergence rate, and hence stability of the algorithm.
+how convergence rate is affected by separately modifying $\beta$ or $n_b$ while keeping the $\beta n_b$ product constant.
+In Figures 9 and 10, the average convergence rate and its standard deviation are plotted against the product $\beta n_b$ .
+Each figure displays two curves, one corresponding to varying $n_b$ keeping $\beta$ constant ( $\beta = 20$ ), and the other corresponding to varying $\beta$ keeping $n_b$ constant ( $n_b = 4$ ).
+Although average convergence rate seems not to be influenced by $\beta$ and $n_b$ separately, especially for higher values of their product, the choice of $\beta$ and $n_b$ seems to affect the standard deviation of convergence rate, and hence, stability of the algorithm.

-III.
+VI.
 GEP ANTIBODIES

-In the hybrid data mining approach presented here, antibodies are represented as GEP chromosomes, and henceforth will be referred to as GEP antibodies, in order to be distinguished from classical linearly encoded and expressed antibodies.
-GEP antibodies may not be considered as fully functional GEP chromosomes, in that they do not support all the genetic operators (see Section III-B) defined by GEP.
-Nonetheless, such support could be easily integrated, as GEP antibodies maintain the exact structure of GEP chromosomes.
+In the hybrid data mining approach presented here, antibodies are represented as GEP chromosomes and, henceforth, will be referred to as GEP antibodies in order to be distinguished from classical linearly encoded and expressed antibodies.
+GEP antibodies may not be considered as fully functional GEP chromosomes, in that they do not support all the genetic operators (see Section VI-B) defined by GEP.
+Nonetheless, such support could be easily integrated since GEP antibodies maintain the exact structure of GEP chromosomes.

 Fig. 10.
-How independent variation of β and n_b affect standard deviation of convergence.
+How independent variation of $\beta$ and $n_b$ affect standard deviation of convergence.

-Gene Expression Programming was first introduced by Ferreira [5], [6] as the descendant of Genetic Algorithms (GAs) and Genetic Programming (GP).
+Gene Expression Programming was first introduced by Ferreira [6], [7] as the descendant of Genetic Algorithms (GAs) and Genetic Programming (GP).
 It fixes their main disadvantage, the genotype-phenotype coincidence, though preserving their main advantages, namely the simplicity of the GAs' chromosome representation and the higher expression capabilities of GP.
 This dual behaviour is achieved through a chromosome representation, which is based upon the concepts of Open Reading Frames (ORFs) and noncoding gene regions, which are further discussed in the following section.